bndr/q2a-caching/README.md

 1. Move the q2a-caching directory to your qa-plugin directory.
 2. Check the permissions of files.
+3. Check the permissions options of Q2A (Admin > Permissions > "Anybody" options)
+    - A lot of post operation features by anonymous will be limited.
+    - We highly recommend that you change "Anybody" options to "Registered users".
-3. Turn on the caching in the Admin->Plugins page
+4. Turn on the caching in the Admin->Plugins page
-4. Enjoy the caching
+5. Enjoy the caching

 Updates
 ===========